 Benefits of a 401(k) Plan

-• Tax Advantages: Contributions are made pre-tax, reducing the employee’s taxable income.
+- Tax Advantages: Contributions are made before taxes, reducing the employee’s taxable income.
 Alternatively, contributions can be made post-tax (Roth).
-Investments grow without immediate tax.
+Investments grow tax-free until withdrawn.

 Setting Up a 401(k) Plan

-• Choose a Plan Provider: Select a provider that offers multiple investment options, administrative support, and employee education.
+- Choose a Plan Provider: Choose a provider that offers various investment opportunities, administrative support, and employee learning resources.

 Individual 401(k)

-This plan, also known as a Solo 401(k), is designed to provide the same benefits as a business 401(k), but specifically for individuals who are sole proprietors, or whose only employee is their spouse.
-Each year, you can contribute up to the annual 401(k) limit, and the employer may make a additional contribution up to a quarter of compensation or, if self-employed, an amount considering your earned income and deducting half of self-employment tax paid and contributions made by you during the year.
-Additionally, you have the option to open a Roth 401(k) account, or roll over pre-tax assets.
+Designed to offer the same benefits as a business 401(k), this plan is also known as a i401(k).
+It is ideal for individuals who are independent contractors, or whose only employee is their spouse.
+Each year, you can contribute up to the annual 401(k) limit, and the employer may make a non-elective contribution up to 25% of compensation or, if self-employed, an amount considering your earned income and deducting half of self-employment tax paid and contributions made by you during the year.
+Another benefit of individual 401(k)s is the ability to open a Roth 401(k) account, or roll over pre-tax assets.

 Setting Up an Individual 401(k)

-• Choose a Plan Provider: Pick a financial institution or brokerage that offers Individual 401(k) plans.
-Search for providers with various investment options and minimal fees.
+- Choose a Plan Provider: Choose a financial institution or brokerage that offers Individual 401(k) plans.
+Look for providers with multiple investment options and lower fees.

 Profit Sharing Plans